-Compared with trains in western countries, most trains in China are less comfortable by and large, but many people still choose trains when they want to go to another city in China.
-For tourists, traveling in China by train is an economic way as well as a chance to enjoy amazing scenery along the railways.
-But please keep in mind that arriving at the railway stations in China one or two hours prior to the departure time of your train, as you may run up against a traffic jam on the way (especially during the Spring Festival).
+With the rapid development of high-speed rail in China, taking trains are much faster and comfortable than before, thus many people choose trains as their preferred means of transportation when they travel long distance in the country.
+For tourists, traveling in China by train is an economic way as well as a chance to enjoy the amazing scenery along the railways.
+But please keep in mind that arrive at railway station about one hour prior to the departure of your train, especially during the public holidays in China.

-There is limitation for passengers to take luggages on the train (adult with 20 kilometers and children with 10 kilometers at most).
-The articles passengers take should be suitable for putting on the luggage rack and under the seats.
-Hazardous articles such as explosive and inflammable articles, and objects that may cause public environment and pollutions are strictly prohibit to take on the train.
+There is limitation for passengers to carry luggage on trains (adult with 20 kilometers and children with 10 kilometers at most).
+Articles carried by passengers should be suitable for putting on luggage racks or under seats.
+Hazardous articles such as inflammables and explosives, and objects that may endanger public health or cause public pollution are strictly prohibited to carry on trains.

 a.
-Security check: at the entrance of most railway stations in China there are X-ray machines where the luggages of passengers will be checked.
-After putting your luggage on the conveyor belt of the X-ray machine, please go quickly to the other end of the machine to collect them in case of being taken by others by mistake.
+Security check: at the entrance of almost all railway stations in China there are X-ray machines where passengers’ luggage will be checked.
+After putting your luggage on the conveyor belt of the X-ray machine, you are suggested to go quickly to the other end of the machine to collect them in case of being taken away by others by mistake.

 b.
-Find your waiting hall: after the security check, you will see an electronic screen on which train information are usually displayed in both Chinese and English.
-You can check your ticket and find your waiting hall on the screen.
+Find your waiting hall: after the security check, you will see an electronic screen on which trains information are usually displayed in both Chinese and English.
+You can check your ticket (or E-ticket) and find your waiting hall on the screen.
 Please note that only in the right waiting hall can you find the way to your train.

 c.
-Enter the platform: generally speaking, ticket checking in the waiting hall will begin about 30 minutes prior to the departure time of trains, so it is suggested to arrive at the railway station one hour ahead of time at least.
-When it broadcasts that it is to check ticket, please remember to take all of your luggages.
+Enter the platform: generally speaking, ticket checking in the waiting hall will begin about half an hour prior to the departure time of the train, so it is suggested to arrive at the railway station one hour ahead of time.
+When it broadcasts that it’s the time to check ticket, please remember to carry all of your luggage.

 d.
-Entrain: numbers of trains and carriages are marked on every train and there will be a train staff standing on the entrance of every carriage, and you will be requested to show your ticket.
-If you take the wrong carriage, the staff will tell you which the right one is.
+En-train: numbers of trains and carriages are marked on every train and there will be a train staff standing on the entrance of every carriage.
+Ask the train staff for help if you’re not sure about the right carriage or seat.

 a.
 Beijing – Shanghai Railway